Questions about MongoDB

 Is it possible to deploy a MongoDB cluster in multiple availability zones?

-Yes, you can.
+Yes.
 A database cluster may consist of hosts that reside in different availability zones and even different availability regions.

 How is backup performed forMongoDB clusters?